Some of the links in this post may be affiliate links. See our disclosure for more info.

-When you cry because of low self-esteem or any other array of emotions, it can have huge benefits for you physically, mentally and, of course, emotionally.
+A good cry because of sadness, low self-esteem, or other emotions can have huge benefits for you physically, mentally and, of course, emotionally.

 The author of the A Series of Unfortunate Events young adult book series might not be the most literary writer that will be mentioned in this article, but his quote is among the most insightful.
 We feel better after crying, even if the only thing we’re left with is drier eyes.

 Why is that?
-Because of the most obviously scientific benefit of crying: the act itself gets garbage, like toxins and bacteria, out of your body.
+Because of the most obviously scientific benefit of crying, the act gets garbage, like toxins and bacteria, out of your body.

 The biochemist and worldwide expert on tears Dr. William Frey discovered that tears formed based on emotions include more toxins, which means that when those tears leave your body you are cleansing yourself of those toxins.
 Tears fight against bacteria that we might get from communal items or areas as well, so if you cry you’re also less likely to have to waste a sick day at work!

 As weird as it may sound, crying may do wonders for your overall health.

 Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.
 I was better after I had cried, than before–more sorry, more aware of my own ingratitude, more gentle.Charles Dickens, Great Expectations

 Dickens knew a lot about the benefits of crying, even without access to the scientific evidence that we have now.
 The main reason we are “better after we have cried” is that tears help us manage something called our manganese levels.

 An overexposure to manganese often results in terrible feelings such as nervousness, irritability, anxiety, aggression and more kinds of distress.
 Tears that come from emotion actually lower our levels because they contain a higher albumin protein concentration, which helps transports small molecules through our bodies.